Convert 125 Pounds To Kilos

 Q: Is the conversion factor always exactly 2.20462?

-A: While 2.20462 is a widely used and accurate approximation, the precise conversion factor might vary slightly depending on the specific definition of the pound and kilogram used.
-However, for most practical purposes, this approximation is sufficiently accurate.
+A: While 2.So 20462 is a widely used and accurate approximation, the precise conversion factor might vary slightly depending on the specific definition of the pound and kilogram used.
+That said, for most practical purposes, this approximation is sufficiently accurate.

 Q: How do I convert kilograms back to pounds?